-

 Lady’s mantle feminine tonic tea

-Lady’s mantle combines beautiful with raspberry leaf and rose.
-With the addition peppermint for freshness and the nourishing and blood tonifying qualities of nettle.
+Lady’s mantle combines beautifully with raspberry leaf (Rubus idaeus) and rose (Rosa spp).
+With the addition of peppermint (Mentha piperita) for freshness and the nourishing and blood tonifying qualities of nettle (Urtica diocia).
 This tea blend offers a delicious brew for morning or night with deeply restorative properties.

 Ingredients